 A transaction which is exempt from transfer duty, landholder duty or corporate trustee duty will also be exempt from the Additional Foreign Acquirer Duty.

 If this applies to you, then you should contact us for an estimate of the transfer duty payable on your transaction.

 What happens if the sale price (or market value) of a property is $750,000.00 or more?

-The Foreign Resident Capital Gains Withholding Tax Regime will affect real property if the sale price (or market value) is $750,000.00 or more where contracts are entered into on or after 1 July 2017.
+The Foreign Resident Capital Gains Withholding Tax Regime will affect real property if the sale price (or market value) is $750,000.00 or more.
 Despite the regime referring to ‘foreign residents’, it is important to note that it will apply to all sellers (whether a foreign resident or an Australian tax resident).
 It is important to understand that this regime is different to the requirements of the Foreign Investment Review Board where foreign persons generally need to apply for approval or obtain a no objection notice before purchasing property in Australia.

-An Australian tax resident selling real property with a market value of $750,000.00 or more will need to obtain a clearance certificate from the ATO prior to settlement to ensure they do not incur the 12.5% withholding tax which is to apply from 1 July 2017.
+An Australian tax resident selling real property with a market value of $750,000.00 or more will need to obtain a clearance certificate from the ATO prior to settlement to ensure they do not incur the 12.5% withholding tax.

 A foreign resident seller can apply for a variation of the withholding tax rate or make a declaration that a membership interest is not an indirect Australian real property interest and therefore not subject to withholding tax.